mdotbaig/mdotbaig.github.io/README.md

 -------

-We comply with all applicable laws and regulations, including those related to taxes and consumer protection, when allowing our users to connect to eBay to sell items.
-We are committed to protecting our users' data and will follow best practices for data security and privacy.
+*We comply with all applicable laws and regulations, including those related to taxes and consumer protection, when allowing our users to connect to eBay to sell items.
+We are committed to protecting our users' data and will follow best practices for data security and privacy.*

 -------

-Copyright © 2023 Werabl.
-All rights reserved.
+<p align="center"> Copyright © 2023 Werabl.
+All rights reserved. </p>